 Every summer, 70-80 students spend eight weeks on campus working on research and creative projects that they have come up with or working on faculty research.
 They get invaluable faculty mentorship, a room on campus, and at least $2500 to do it.
 Unlike other schools, this isn’t just for students in the sciences: at Ursinus, it’s open to any rising junior or senior who has a good idea and the plan to pursue it.

 This is the chance for you to do something you want to do, and it can lead to truly amazing things: previous Summer Fellows have gone on to get grants, fellowships, and publications—in addition to the satisfaction of completing a project that is truly their own.

 Current students can check back here every winter to apply for the program.
-The application for Summer 2017 is here.
-Applications are due by Monday, February 6, 2017.
+The application for Summer 2018 will be available in December, 2017.
+Applications are due by Monday, February 5, 2018.

 The Summer Fellows program at Ursinus allows you as a sophomore or junior to pursue an independent scholarly project under the close tutelage of a faculty mentor, when both you and the professor have more time to devote exclusively to research.